Jony-Jas/tts-backend/README.md

 # voice-synthesizer-backend

-This is the backend code for the custom text to speech voice synthesizer
+This is the backend code for the custom text to speech voice generator

 #### To Run this, Clone it and install modules using
 ```